 As of 2018, Thom Tillis was the third-largest beneficiary of NRA funding in Congress.

-In 2018, Thom Tillis stated he believed climate change is happening and that humans may contribute to it, but remained unclear about whether he agrees with the scientific consensus that it is human-caused.
+In 2018, Thom Tillis said he believed climate change is happening and that humans may contribute to it, but remained unclear about whether he agrees with the scientific consensus on climate change that it is human-caused.

-In 2018, amid attempts to repeal the Affordable Care Act (ACA), Thom Tillis introduced legislation intended to compensate for the ACA's requirement that insurers cover people with preexisting conditions.
-The bill was later criticized for loopholes.
+In 2018, amid attempts to repeal the ACA, Thom Tillis introduced legislation to compensate for the ACA's requirement that insurers cover people with preexisting conditions, but it was criticized for loopholes.
+Tillis later said he could make improvements and that it was meant to start a discussion.

-In February 2019, Thom Tillis wrote an op-ed in the Washington Post opposing Trump's national emergency declaration concerning the southern border, which diverted funding from the Department of Defense to build a border wall.
+In February 2019, Thom Tillis wrote an op-ed in the Washington Post opposing Trump's national emergency declaration concerning the southern border, which diverted funding from the Department of Defense to build a border wall between the United States and Mexico.

-In December 2019, conservative businessman Garland Tucker dropped out of the Republican primaries, after Trump endorsed all incumbent Republican senators up for election in 2020, including Thom Tillis.
+In December 2019, Garland Tucker dropped out of the Republican primaries after Trump endorsed all incumbent Republican senators up for election in 2020, including Thom Tillis.

-In 2019, Thom Tillis was among 20 senators who signed a letter requesting the EPA to regulate the levels of per- and polyfluoroalkyl substances in drinking water, following reports that they would not.
+In 2019, Thom Tillis was one of 20 senators to sign a letter asking the EPA to regulate the amount of per- and polyfluoroalkyl substances in drinking water, after reports that they would not.

-In April 2020, Thom Tillis expressed concerns that the Internet Archive's "National Emergency Library" initiative violated copyright law.
+In April 2020, Thom Tillis expressed concern that the Internet Archive's "National Emergency Library" initiative, which temporarily expanded access to its 1.4 million-book collection during the COVID-19 shutdown, violated copyright law.

 In May 2020, Thom Tillis voted against an amendment to the Foreign Intelligence Surveillance Act to bar warrantless surveillance of web browser history.

-As of September 2020, North Carolina remains one of the few states not to have expanded Medicaid, due to legislation in the state House of Representatives, where Thom Tillis led the Republican effort to block its expansion.
+As of September 2020, North Carolina remains one of only 12 states not to have expanded Medicaid, due to legislation blocking expansion that Thom Tillis led in the state House of Representatives.

-In September 2020, Thom Tillis supported an immediate vote on President Trump's nominee to the Supreme Court, less than two months before the presidential election.
+In September 2020, Thom Tillis supported an immediate vote on President Trump's nominee for the Supreme Court, less than two months before the next presidential election.

-On October 2, 2020, Thom Tillis tested positive for COVID-19 after attending a White House event.
+On October 2, 2020, Thom Tillis tested positive for COVID-19 after a White House event.

-In October 2020, Cal Cunningham acknowledged having an extramarital affair.
-This event reduced his lead in the polls to less than two points before election day.
+In October 2020, Cal Cunningham acknowledged having an extramarital affair, reducing his lead in the polls against Thom Tillis.

-In 2020, Thom Tillis expressed support for the U.S. military's assassination of Iranian Major General Qasem Soleimani via a drone strike at Baghdad International Airport.
+In 2020, Thom Tillis expressed support for the US military's assassination of Iranian Major General Qasem Soleimani by drone strike at Baghdad International Airport.

-In 2020, Thom Tillis was reelected to the Senate, defeating Democratic nominee Cal Cunningham.
+In 2020, Thom Tillis was reelected in Senate.

-As of January 2021, Thom Tillis had voted with Trump's stated positions 90% of the time.
+As of January 2021, Thom Tillis has voted with Trump's stated positions 90% of the time.

-On March 29, 2021, Thom Tillis announced he had prostate cancer and would be undergoing surgery and treatment, discovered during a routine physical.
+On March 29, 2021, Thom Tillis announced he had prostate cancer and would be undergoing surgery and treatment.
 He encouraged men to have regular prostate health screenings.

 On May 28, 2021, Thom Tillis voted against creating an independent commission to investigate the 2021 United States Capitol attack.

-In August 2021, Thom Tillis stated that "many involved" in the 2021 United States Capitol attack "needed to be held accountable and go to prison."
+In August 2021, Thom Tillis said that "many involved" in the January 6th Capitol attack "needed to be held accountable and go to prison."

-In 2021, Thom Tillis inserted an amendment to the Consolidated Appropriations Act of 2021, making the unauthorized commercial streaming of copyrighted material a felony.
+In 2021, Thom Tillis inserted an amendment to the Consolidated Appropriations Act of 2021 to make the unauthorized commercial streaming of copyrighted material a felony.

-In July 2022, Thom Tillis indicated he would "probably" support a bipartisan bill to codify same-sex marriage in the U.S.
+In July 2022, Thom Tillis said that he would "probably" support a bipartisan bill to codify same-sex marriage in the U.S.

-In November 2022, Thom Tillis called the Senate's same-sex marriage bill "'a good compromise... based on mutual respect for our fellow Americans'".
+In November 2022, Thom Tillis called the Senate's same-sex marriage bill "'a good compromise... based on mutual respect for our fellow Americans'" and expressed support for it.

-On November 29, 2022, Thom Tillis voted for the Respect for Marriage Act, which passed the Senate and was enacted, repealing the Defense of Marriage Act (DOMA) and codifying rights to same-sex and interracial marriage into federal law.
+On November 29, 2022, Thom Tillis voted for the Respect for Marriage Act, which passed the Senate and was enacted.
+The law repealed the Defense of Marriage Act (DOMA) and codified rights to same-sex and interracial marriage into federal law.

-In 2022, Thom Tillis voted against the Honoring our PACT Act, which provided funding for veterans exposed to toxic substances during military service.
+In 2022, Thom Tillis was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that funded research and benefits for up to 3.5 million veterans exposed to toxic substances during their service.

 In 2022, Thom Tillis was one of 15 Republican senators to support the Bipartisan Safer Communities Act, which included funding for state red flag provisions, school safety resources, stronger background checks for buyers under 21, and penalties for straw purchases.

-In 2023, Thom Tillis became the state's senior U.S. senator after Richard Burr retired.
+In 2023, Thom Tillis became the state's senior U.S. senator when Richard Burr retired.

-In February 2025, Thom Tillis called Russian President Vladimir Putin a war criminal and the "greatest threat of democracy in my lifetime," following President Trump's comments about Ukrainian President Volodymyr Zelenskyy.
+In February 2025, Thom Tillis called Russian President Vladimir Putin a war criminal and the greatest threat to democracy, also describing him as a liar and murderer, while not directly criticizing Trump's approach to the conflict.

-In 2025, Senator Thom Tillis allegedly told Secretary of Defense nominee Pete Hegseth's ex-sister-in-law that a sworn statement about Hegseth's alcohol abuse and alleged abuse of his second wife could influence his and other senators' votes.
-Tillis ultimately voted to confirm Hegseth after failing to find corroboration, though the New York Times reported Trump threatened a primary challenge.
+In 2025, Thom Tillis allegedly told Secretary of Defense nominee Pete Hegseth's ex-sister-in-law that a sworn statement about Hegseth's alcohol abuse would "carry weight."
+Tillis voted to confirm Hegseth, citing lack of corroboration, despite initial concerns.
+Allegedly, President Trump threatened to support a primary challenge against him if he did not vote to confirm.

 Ruth Bader Ginsburg was an American lawyer and Supreme Court...